 - 10 credits overlap with GEF9660 – The General Circulation of the Oceans (continued).

-Teaching consists of 4 hours lecture per week.
-Students are expected to participate actively in discussions.
-Two obligatory written exercises and an obligatory oral presentation will be part of the course.
-These must be passed in order for the student to take the final exam.
+Teaching consists of 4 hours of lectures per week.
+Students are expected to participate actively in discussions, and 3 written exercises must be handed in and approved in order to sit the final exam.

 We reserve the right to change the teaching form and examination of the course in semesters where 5 or fewer students have been admitted.